 The 11 cricketers selected are a good mix of wicket-keepers, batters, all-rounders and bowlers, and the points that you will earn will depend on how the selected cricketers fare in the actual game.
 Every wicket taken, every run scored, every duck, every six conceded, every catch taken or every stumping affected by the real-life players plays a part in how your team will end up in the leaderboard.

-But, why is fantasy cricket good for the game and how is it changing the way cricket is viewed in the generation?
+But, how is fantasy cricket game changing the way cricket is viewed in the generation?

 Makes cricket more exciting